Criminal Records Check

-British Fencing (BF) has to comply with the law in determining who needs a check and encourages all people who have frequent and regular contact with young people and adults at risk to have a criminal records check.
+British Fencing (BF) has to comply with the law in determining who needs a check and encourages all people who have frequent and regular contact with children, young people and adults at risk to have a criminal record check.
 The way this is done varies from one home nation to another, but the principles are broadly similar.
+The phrase criminal record check is an umbrella term for the different checks in different parts of the country:

-If you are based in Guernsey you will need to obtain a Guernsey Vetting Bureau (GVB) check by contacting Guernsey Fencing.
+Guernsey – you will need to obtain a Guernsey Vetting Bureau (GVB) check by contacting Guernsey Union d’Escrime.

-If you are based in Northern Ireland you will need to obtain an AccessNI check by contacting Northern Ireland Fencing
+Northern Ireland – you will need to obtain an AccessNI check by contacting Northern Ireland Fencing

-If you are based in Scotland you will need to obtain a DisclosureScotland check by contacting Scottish Fencing.
+Scotland – you will need to obtain a DisclosureScotland check by contacting Scottish Fencing.
 Members of the PVG scheme must have a Scheme Update check done every three years.

-The information on this page relates to DBS checks in England & Wales which is done by the Disclosure & Barring Service (DBS)
+The remainder of information on this page relates to DBS checks in England & Wales which are undertaken by the Disclosure & Barring Service (DBS) through Know Your People (KYP)

 Regulated Activity for adults is defined as someone who is involved in the following: